 Any incidents that are reported are investigated and suitable action is taken in linewith the Whistle Blower Policy.

 POLICY ON PREVENTION OF SEXUAL HARASSMENT AT WORKPLACE

-During the financial year 2016-17 4 (four) complaints were received by the Company andthe same were investigated in accordance with the procedure prescribed and adequate stepswere taken to resolve them.
+During the financialyear2017-18 4 (four) complaints of sexual harassment were receivedby the Company and the same were investigated in accordance with the procedures prescribedand adequate steps were taken to resolve them.